xufangzhi/ENVISIONS/README.md

 ## 📒 Note
 This work is still in progress.
 You can also check our previous work [Symbol-LLM](https://arxiv.org/abs/2311.09278) on neural-symbolism.
 It will appear at ACL 2024 main conference.

-## 🌍 ENVISIONS: Env-guided Self-training Framework for Neural Symbolic scenarios
+## 🌍 ENVISIONS: Env-guided Self-training Framework for Neural Symbolism

 ![model](assets/Model.png)